-- 10.1 The curriculum committee shall advise on planning course offerings and is responsible for recommending new courses as well as the modification or deletion of existing courses.
-The Committee will also advise on the requirements for the undergraduate History major, undergraduate recruitment and retention. - 10.2 All substantial changes to the curriculum-including new courses, pre-requisites, substantial changes to Liberal Studies courses, etc., at both the graduate and undergraduate-must be approved by the Director of Undergraduate Studies and the Chair in consultation with the Curriculum Committee.
+- a.
+The curriculum committee shall advise on planning course offerings and is responsible for recommending new courses as well as the modification or deletion of existing courses.
+The Committee will also advise on the requirements for the undergraduate History major, undergraduate recruitment and retention. - b.
+All substantial changes to the curriculum-including new courses, pre-requisites, substantial changes to Liberal Studies courses, etc., at both the graduate and undergraduate levels-must be approved by the Director of Undergraduate Studies and the Chair in consultation with the Curriculum Committee.

-11.0 New Faculty Search Committees
+10) New Faculty Search Committees

-- 11.1 The chair shall appoint search committees when appropriate to solicit and screen candidates for all vacant full-time positions and all new full-time positions.
-The deliberations of the search committees will be presented to the department, which will make the final decisions by majority vote. - 11.2 The department as a whole, in a departmental meeting, preferably in the spring, should decide on the area (Europe, US, etc.) and field (political, social, etc.) and, if appropriate, additional subfields or specializations of all job searches anticipated for the following year.
+a.
+The chair shall appoint search committees when appropriate to solicit and screen candidates for all vacant full-time positions and all new full-time positions.
+The deliberations of the search committees will be presented to the department, which will make the final decisions by majority vote.

+- b.
+The department as a whole, in a departmental meeting, preferably in the spring, should decide on the area (Europe, US, etc.) and field (political, social, etc.) and, if appropriate, additional subfields or specializations of all job searches anticipated for the following three year period.
 Early in the fall semester each search committee should meet to agree on the specific content of the job ad.
 The draft ad should then go to the department chair for approval.
-Ads should request that applications be addressed to the department chair.
-All applications should be processed by the office staff through OMNI and whatever other software portals might apply. - 11.3 After the department has chosen a candidate by vote, the department will also by vote decide whether it wants to ask the college and university to promote and/or tenure the candidate on appointment.
+All applications should be collected and processed by the office staff through the university's on-line job application portal. - c.
+After the department has chosen a candidate by vote, the department will also by vote decide whether it wants to ask the college and university to promote and/or tenure the candidate on appointment.
 If the vote is yes, the department's promotion and/or tenure committees will deliberate and vote on the case.
 The Dean will make the binding offer to new faculty.